apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.5.2** - *unreleased*
+ - Updated item name mapping to include the COM Balances used by Trials bosses, for their dedicated COM drops.

 **v1.5.1** - May 5, 2020
  - Fixed alphabetization of COV Buzzaxe room decoration.
 In the game data it looks like it's called "Psycho Buzzaxe," but the actual in-game label is COV Buzzaxe.